Skip to content

 • Transparent about their services and process

-• Willing to answer questions and give you time to decide
+• Willing to answer every question and give you time to decide

-For guidance on finding good agencies, check out our posts on modeling agencies for beginners and how to become a model.
+For guidance on finding reputable representation, read our guide on modeling agencies for beginners and our post on how to become a model in 2026.

 What should I do if an agency asks for money upfront?